AleksHuc/CPNS-Labs/en/lab9/lab9.md

     secret key.key
     providers legacy default

-On another virtual computer, we create a configuration file for the OpenVPN client, which will work via the TCP protocol and a tunnel on the 3rd layer of the network, i.e. in `tun` mode.
+On another virtual computer, we create a configuration file for the OpenVPN client, which will work via the UDP protocol and a tunnel on the 3rd layer of the network, i.e. in `tun` mode.
 In the configuration file, set the outside IP address of the OpenVPN server `remote 10.0.0.1`, the protocol through which it will access the VPN `proto udp`, the layer on which the tunnel will be executed `dev tun`, the VPN IP address of the client and server `ifconfig 10.35.1.2 10.35.1.1` and the encryption key `secret key.key`.

     nano client_tun.conf